Tucker29/hello-world/English_1.md

 # suspicious === dubious, skeptical.
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
+## 2019.4.23
+incentive:
+as trivial as you think:
+oscillating: be stuck oscillating between values.
+wield: the incredible power we wield with those algorithm.

 ## 2019.4.22